 Materials/Parts: We’ve had a couple of cheap power adapters die, but no Kinects themselves.
 Obviously you’ll need a 3D printer and filament to make prints.
 USB extension cables are helpful if you want to walk around a large subject (or group of people).

 Alternatives: The iSense iPad mounted scanner is an easier alternative if you already have an iPad, and can be found on Ebay for under $200 and makes use of the free “Scanner” app on iOS.
 Don’t worry if it warns about calibration, it’ll still work fine.
 ItSeez3D is an excellent app alternative if you are willing to pay-per-scan.
 The Structure Core sensor is an update to the iSense (originally Structure) scanner, which is a little more pricey at $400 but very capable and does not require an iPad.
 Another direction you may choose to go would be to use photo-seaming methods with photogrammetry to turn your cell phone or tablet into a kind of 3D scanner.
 This requires a lot of practice and more post-processing work, but can be a great way to get quality texture meshes.
 Look into Scann3D or Trnio.

 Arduino Microcontroller, shields and sensors

-Cost: A standard official Arduino costs about $25, but since the design is open source there are R3 Uno knock-offs that can cost around $8 on Ebay, or CH340-based chips that require drivers but cost only around $4.
+Cost: A standard official Arduino costs about $25, but since the design is open source there are R3 UNO off-brand alternatives that can cost around $8 on Ebay, or CH340-based chips that require an additional driver but cost only around $4.

 Suggested Software: The Arduino software is free and open source and runs on all platforms.
 Most add-on boards have easily-available repositories as well.